sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 * We need to find the appropriate pair of A. Note that any of them would fit.
 However, we want to reduce the total amount of tests in the test suite (and again, we know we only need 4 in this case).
-To do so we can either add tests 6 or 7.
+To do so we can either add test 6 or test 7.
 We pick 6, randomly.
-You can indeed have more than one set of tests that achieve 100% MC/DC; all solutions are equally acceptable.
+You can indeed have more than one set of tests that achieves 100% MC/DC; all solutions are equally acceptable.

 * Therefore, the tests that we need for 100% MC/DC coverage are {2, 3, 4, 6}.
 These are the only 4 tests we need.
-This is a indeed cheaper when compared to the 8 tests we would needed for the path coverage.
+This is indeed cheaper when compared to the 8 tests we would need for path coverage.

 {% set video_id = "HzmnCVaICQ4" %}